github/release-radar/faq.md

 ## How are projects chosen?

-Projects are chosen my the GitHub Staff each month.
+Projects are chosen by the GitHub Staff each month.
 By filling out the [issue](https://github.com/mishmanners/github-release-radar/issues/new?assignees=MishManners&labels=&template=release-radar-request.yml&title=%5BRelease+Radar+Request%5D+%3Ctitle%3E) we can take a look at your project and consider it for the Release Radar.

 ## What types of open source projects are considered?